CNIC-Proteomics/nf-PTM-Analyzer/README.md

 # nf-PTM-Analyzer

-nf-PTM-Analyzer is a [Nextflow](https://www.nextflow.io/) pipeline that executes the ReportAnalysis programs.
+nf-PTM-Analyzer is a [Nextflow](https://www.nextflow.io/) pipeline that executes the PTM-Analyzer programs, which enable statistical analysis and quantitative exploration of proteomics data related to post-translational modifications (PTMs).

 nf-PTM-Analyzer was developed by the Cardiovascular Proteomics Lab/Proteomic Unit at The National Centre for Cardiovascular Research (CNIC, https://www.cnic.es).

 This application is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) License.
 For further details, read the https://creativecommons.org/licenses/by-nd/4.0/.

 # Installation